 DayQuil contains phenylephrine, which is a decongestant, dextromethorphan, a cough suppressant, and acetaminophen, which is a pain reliever and antipyretic.
 Each of these components could have a different, and quite possibly complicated reaction to alcohol, depending on who takes it.

 This is why it is always a good idea to consult first with a physician as to what possible effects a particular medication could have when taken with other substances such as alcohol.
 If possible, the safer way would be to refrain from taking potentially reactive substances such as alcohol and other medications, along with DayQuil.

-How Long After Taking DayQuil Can I Drink?
+How Long After Taking DayQuil Can You Drink Alcohol?

 Conversely, DayQuil’s effects could last anywhere between four to six hours, depending on the person.
 Any other substance taken during this period could also interact with the DayQuil already in the system.
 Due to the fact that different people have different thresholds, whatever period passes for a “safe” time to take alcohol after taking DayQuil, or vice versa, is completely relative to the person.

 Depending on the type of medication being taken, people often say they experience drowsiness, dizziness, and to a certain extent, some measure of motor impairment, or difficulty in moving normally.
 These effects could be significantly amplified when the cold medication is taken with alcohol.

 Cold medications containing dextromethorphan, which is present in DayQuil, could cause heavy sedation and respiratory depression when it mixes with alcohol in the body.
 This could knock a person out completely and also slow a person’s breathing to dangerous levels, potentially even being lethal at some point.